-Trump told Pena Nieto U.S. may send troops after Mexico's 'bad hombres': transcript | The Japan Times
+Trump reportedly told Pena Nieto U.S. may send troops into Mexico, accused Australia of trying to export 'next Boston bombers' | The Japan Times

-WASHINGTON – President Donald Trump threatened in a phone call with his Mexican counterpart to send U.S. troops to stop “bad hombres down there” unless the Mexican military does more to control them itself, according to an excerpt of a transcript of the conversation obtained by The Associated Press.
+WASHINGTON – President Donald Trump threatened in a phone call with his Mexican counterpart to send U.S. troops to stop “bad hombres down there” unless the Mexican military does more to control them itself, according to an excerpt of a transcript of the conversation.

-The excerpt of the call did not make clear who exactly Trump considered “bad hombres,” — drug cartels, immigrants, or both — or the tone and context of the remark, made in a Friday morning phone call between the leaders.
+The excerpt of the call did not make clear who exactly Trump considered “bad hombres” — drug cartels, immigrants, or both — or the tone and context of the remark, made in a Friday morning phone call between the leaders.
 It also did not contain Mexican President Enrique Pena Nieto’s response.

 Still, the excerpt offers a rare and striking look at how the new president is conducting diplomacy behind closed doors.
 Trump’s remarks suggest he is using the same tough and blunt talk with world leaders that he used to rally crowds on the campaign trail.